 Employers subject to federal civil rights and anti-discrimination laws are required to post notices for employees that describe federal laws prohibiting job discrimination.
 In order to assist employers with posting compliance, the Equal Employment Opportunity Commission (EEOC) recently updated its “Equal Employment Opportunity is the Law” poster to reflect the changes made by GINA and the ADAAA.

 The old September 2002 version of the posters can be updated in one of several ways.
 Employers can print the posters themselves, either by printing a supplemental poster and posting it next to the old posters, or by printing the completely updated November 2009 poster.
-The supplement can be found here, and the completely updated poster can be found here.
+The supplement can be found here.
 In addition, employers may also order up to ten new posters free of charge by filling out the order form here, or by request to the EEOC Clearinghouse at the following address:

 U.S. Equal Employment Opportunity Commission Clearinghouse